RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 __A handful new functions make the experience complete__
-\* pasteboard: use the pasteboard to paste any text through the text prompt, just mind that a 1 MHz computer takes this slowly.
+\* pasteboard: use the pasteboard to paste any text through the text prompt, just mind that a 1MHz computer takes this slowly.
 \* monitor: cycle color mode through apple color, black/white, green and amber
 \* cold boot: press the power button on the pop-up keyboard
 \* pause: freeze/unfreeze CPU

 __Major challenge with sound__
-Howerver simple AppleII sound production was implemented, since it's inception, JavaScript maintained 1ms as the [highest achievable timing accuracy], while the 6502 CPU was clocked at approximately 1MHz or 1/1000ms cycles.
+However simple sound production was implemented on the Apple II, since 1997 until today, JavaScript maintained 1ms as the [highest achievable timing accuracy], while the 6502 CPU was clocked at approximately 1MHz or 1/1000ms cycles.
 In other words, JavaScript cannot emulate any sound above it's nyquist frequency of 500Hz, while the most commonly used AppleII Beep sound is a 1KHz square wave.

 ## Appendix